bbauska/TUMx-DWAPNx/README.md

 </p>

 Arguments object does not have array methods.
-We can see in this example that attempting to invoke an array\'s method indexOf results in a TypeErrorpart 2.
+We can see in this example that attempting to invoke an array&apos;s method indexOf results in a TypeErrorpart 2.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 87 rest parameters (52) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->